rtheo/CAdynamics/README.md

 https://en.wikipedia.org/wiki/Split-step_method<br>

 Superficiality of the CA dimension here is to be understood as follows: All correlations and topological information of a<br>
 discretized grid can be thought of as imposed/enforced on an equivalent single signal by an interaction kernel.
 Any such<br> discretized world is then isomorphic to a signal of only temporal dimensionality.
-It is the externally imposed interaction that<br> builds the spatial dimensionality as a result of the recursion performed.
-Change appropriately the kernel and you can have<br>
-any dimensionality assuming unbounded length.
+It is the externally imposed interaction that builds the spatial dimensionality as a result of the recursion performed.
+Change appropriately the kernel and you can have any dimensionality assuming unbounded length.